 Vegas Betting Odds For The 2016 Presidential Election

 The 2016 U.S. Presidential Election is slated to take place on November 8th, 2016, and there are some excellent odds at online sportsbooks for not just who will win the 2016 Presidential Election available for wagering from online sportsbooks.
 This would be because no single day will influence the path of the nation as much as electing a new commander in chief to lead our country.

 With the election being just over a year away, we still have no idea of who will be on the ticket for any of the parties... the only thing that we do know is that President Barack Obama will not be able to seek a third term and therefore we will have a new leader following the 58th Presidential Election.

-Below, we'll do our best to speculate who might be in position to win nomination, but with over 1,000 days to the next election, anything can and probably will change.
+Below, we'll do our best to speculate who might be in position to win nomination, but with over one year to the next election, anything can and probably will change.
 Right now we have people like Donald Trump officially running for president, so who knows what the next few months will bring.
 We will also include other useful info about the voting process, how to register to vote, as well as info on how to bet on the 2016 U.S. Presidential Election and all the political betting odds that will be available leading up to the big day.
 Please use the links below to quickly navigate the different sections, and make sure to get your tickets in for Super Tuesday!